 Most academic departments accept HUT courses as part of their degree programs.
-If a student is seeking to have Honors Undergraduate Thesis coursework replace electives or other degree requirements, they must speak with an academic advisor in their department or college.
-Departments must grant permission for Honors coursework to replace other degree requirements if the department currently does not allow these courses to serve as elective credit.
+If a student is seeking to have Honors Undergraduate Thesis coursework replace electives or other degree requirements, they must speak with an academic advisor in their department or college when they are granted admission to the HUT program.
+Departments must grant permission for Honors coursework to replace other degree requirements if they do not currently allow these courses to serve as elective credit.